-Code.org’s Professional Learning Program is a free, intensive, year-long professional learning program for middle and high school educators who are interested in teaching Code.org’s CS Discoveries (middle school) or CS Principles (high school) courses.
+Code.org’s Professional Learning Program is an intensive, year-long professional learning program for middle and high school educators who are interested in teaching Code.org’s CS Discoveries (middle school) or CS Principles (high school) courses.
 These programs are designed to prepare educators to provide high quality instruction based on the curriculum, tools and approach to students in their classrooms.

 Teachers who apply and are accepted to the program commit to: